 Characterization of engineered sesquiterpene producing strains in two-phase chemostat cultivation

-.
+Replacement of the native P ERG9 promoter with P HXT1 was previously proven to efficiently reduce ergosterol production and increase the availability of FPP for the conversion into sesquiterpene products.
 Here, the same modification was introduced in an lpp1 Δ strain carrying the expression vector resulting in strain SCIGS29.
-Using PHXT1 to control ERG9 expression combined with LPP1 deletion resulted in an increase in α-santalene yield and productivity of 3- and 3.8-fold, respectively. α-Santalene production was accompanied by the formation of the FPP-derived farnesol (FOH) at a production rate of 0.006 Cmmol (g biomass)-1 h-1 (Figure3A).
+Using P HXT1 to control ERG9 expression combined with LPP1 deletion resulted in an increase in α-santalene yield and productivity of 3- and 3.8-fold, respectively. α-Santalene production was accompanied by the formation of the FPP-derived farnesol (FOH) at a production rate of 0.006 Cmmol (g biomass)-1 h-1 (Figure3A).
 The impact of the additional deletion of DPP1 was tested in an attempt to reduce the rate of hydrolysis of FPP into the undesired by-product FOH (strain SCIGS30).
 This resulted in an almost unchanged flux towards α-santalene formation, but in a reduction of the farnesol yield and productivity by 50% and 44%, respectively.

 In a following approach, the impact of perturbing the redox metabolism on α-santalene accumulation was evaluated introducing the deletion of GDH1 encoding NADP-dependent glutamate dehydrogenase (strain SCIGS31).
 In the strain harboring the additional GDH1 deletion, no further enhancement in α-santalene productivity was detected.
 Interestingly, no substantial FOH formation was detected in this strain (Figure3A and4).

 Subsequently, we monitored the effect of activating an NADH consuming reaction for ammonium assimilation together with the up-regulation of the second MVA pathway flux controlling step FPPS, integrating and over-expressing simultaneously the genes GDH2 and ERG20 (strain SCIGS24).
 This combination resulted in a significant increase of sesquiterpene production contributing to attain the maximum α-santalene yield and productivity of 0.0052 Cmmol (Cmmol glucose)-1 and 0.036 Cmmol (g biomass)-1 h-1, respectively.
 The additional up-regulation of GDH2 and ERG20 combined with all previous features produced a 4- and 6-fold improvement, respectively, in α-santalene yield and productivity compared to the control strain (Figure3A and4).

 The MVA pathway was further engineered by integrating into the yeast genome the mutated transcription factor gene upc2-1 and an extra copy of tHMG1 (strain SCIGS25).
 Previously, both strategies, using an additional genome integrated copy of tHMG1 next to plasmid-based expression and the over-expression of upc2-1 have displayed little or only a strain-dependent effect on final product production[14, 20].
 Similarly, our combined approach did not contribute to increase α-santalene production over the best producing strain obtained, SCIGS24.
 However, in contrast to the insignificant change in α-santalene productivity strain SCIGS25 exhibited a 2-fold increase in FOH formation yielding a final FOH yield of 0.0024 Cmmol (Cmmol glucose)-1 and a productivity of 0.018 Cmmol (g biomass)-1 h-1.
 It is therefore worth mentioning that strain SCIGS25 reached the highest total sesquiterpene yield and productivity of 0.0069 Cmmol (Cmmol glucose)-1 and 0.052 Cmmol (g biomass)-1 h-1 (santalene + farnesol), respectively (Figure3A and4).

 Evaluation of sesquiterpene production strains at different dilution rates